Majed J. Nesheiwat Convention Center: McCann Ice Arena

 The McCann Ice Arena serves youth organizations, leagues and individuals for both recreational and competitive figure skating and ice hockey and offers open ice slots, group and private lessons, public skating sessions and private parties.
-McCann Ice Arena had briefly been the home of the Hudson Valley Bears and the Poughkeepsie Panthers, two semi- professional hockey teams.
+McCann Ice Arena had briefly been the home of the Hudson Valley Bears professional hockey team and the Poughkeepsie Panthers semi-professional hockey team.
 McCann Ice Arena also serves as the home of Marist College Hockey.
+On January 2, 2025, it was announced that the HC Venom would be playing their remaining home games in the 2024-25 season at the McCann Ice Rink.

 Mair Hall

 Mair Hall opened with a sold-out performance by Pete Seeger.

 Professional wrestling events

 Extreme Championship Wrestling

 ECW hosted their Hardcore Heaven pay-per-view event at the venue on May 16, 1999.

 WWF/WWE

 Between July 1984 and August 1986, the World Wrestling Federation (now World Wrestling Entertainment) taped their internationally televised WWF Championship Wrestling at the venue.
 Notable wrestlers who performed at the events during this time include then WWF Champion Hulk Hogan, Junkyard Dog, "Macho Man" Randy Savage, André the Giant, Bret Hart, Brutus Beefcake, Greg "The Hammer" Valentine, The British Bulldogs, Ricky "The Dragon" Steamboat, King Kong Bundy, Big John Studd, Ken Patera, Tito Santana, Don Muraco, The Iron Sheik, "Mr Wonderful" Paul Orndorff, Hercules Hernandez, Adrian Adonis and Rowdy Roddy Piper (who also hosted his "Piper's Pit" segment on the show).
 Television commentators were WWF owner Vince McMahon (who at the time was only known outside of wrestling circles as an announcer and not the company owner) and "professional wrestling's only living legend" Bruno Sammartino, with Jesse "The Body" Ventura occasionally joining the duo or filling in for Sammartino (Ventura also wrestled on the show occasionally as Randy Savage's tag-team partner, usually taunting the semi-retired Sammartino and challenging him to get in the ring).

 The venue was also where "Macho Man" Randy Savage (who had been billed as "the top free agent in pro wrestling") first introduced Miss Elizabeth (his then real life wife) as his chosen manager on an episode of Championship Wrestling on August 24, 1985 (taped July 30).
 Heel managers Bobby "The Brain" Heenan, Mr. Fuji, "Classy" Freddie Blassie, Luscious Johnny V, and "The Mouth of the South" Jimmy Hart had been "bidding" for his services in the previous months and had gathered in the ring to hear who Savage had chosen.